hashicorp/nomad-autoscaler/demo/vagrant/README.md

 ```

 ## Understanding the dashboard
-From the [dashboard](http://localhost:3000/d/8QlvShyZz/nomad-autoscaler-demo?orgId=1&refresh=5s) you will be see the actions taken by the Autoscaler:
+From the [dashboard](http://localhost:3000/d/8QlvShyZz/nomad-autoscaler-demo?orgId=1&refresh=5s) you will be able to see the actions taken by the Autoscaler:

 ![dashboard](images/dashboard.png)